Do You Have A Content Marketing Plan?

 However, it’s important to know how much your own brand can and should invest in content marketing for optimum growth.

-Which is why setting a realistic content marketing budget is of utmost importance.
+This is why setting a realistic content marketing budget is of utmost importance.

 It has been found that B2B marketers who regularly find success with content marketing…

 …allocate a whopping 42% of their overall marketing budget for content creation.

 And 48% intend to increase their content marketing spending.